 5. Practical Blockchain

 A number of forward thinking startups working on the intersection of art and technology have already begun utilizing blockchain in creative ways.
 For example, Verisart is “a blockchain platform that helps users create secure digital certificates for art and collectibles.”
 Artory is another startup which “tracks provenance for art and other collectibles using a blockchain ledger to make sure that custody chains are authentic and tamper-proof.”
-And those are just a few examples of a slew of startups using blockchain in this way
+And those are just a few examples of a slew of startup.

 There is also the hope that blockchain might finally be able to bring transparency to the art market.
 As we move into 2020, we can anticipate even more use cases for blockchain in arts and culture!